-Coupon reminders allow you a multi-stage distribution to match the context; you can schedule coupon distribution according to data delivered by BI and CRM.
+Coupon reminders allow you to build a multi-stage coupon distribution to match the context.
+You can schedule coupon distribution according to data delivered by BI and CRM.
 For example, if your system notes an action by a new user, you can react by sending a coupon.
 If it stays unredeemed, the system automatically sends a personalized reminder.
 This means you can re-engage dormant users without wasting time and effort on sending emails or SMS messages manually.

-So, what exactly should coupon reminders look like?
-There is no ready recipe, but we can share some field-tested tips:
+What exactly should coupon reminders look like?
+There is no ready recipe, but I can share some field-tested tips:

 - First of all, the message should be clear and concise.
 Less means more here.
-We also advise first name personalization - even if everyone knows it's automated, it still pays off.
+I also advise first name personalization – even if everyone knows it's automated, it still pays off.

 - Secondly, don’t overthink a subject line.
 A short sentence with “remember” or “Reminder” included is enough to catch a customer’s attention.

 - Finally, mention the exact value of the coupon, the expiration date, and add a call to action.
 That's it!